 USAC students: follow the directions in the "Flight Guide" in your USAC Gateway account.
 If you are in "Timeline view", it is usually in the "5-6 Months Before Program Start" section.
-Note that this document has been released later the last few terms, due to COVID-19.
 (Click on the heading to see the drop-down list of documents.)